Ruben-MetagenomiXs/Ruben-MetagenomiXs/README.md

 - 👋 Hi, I’m @Ruben-MetagenomiXs
-- 👀 I’m interested in ...Microbiome and RNA seq bioinfarmatic pipelines
+- 👀 I’m interested in ...Microbiome and RNA seq bioinformatic pipelines
-- 🌱 I’m currently learning ...Micribome analysis
+- 🌱 I’m currently learning ...Microbiome analysis
 - 💞️ I’m looking to collaborate on ...Life sciencie research
 - 📫 How to reach me ...